shakilmith/documentaion/jpa/creating-our-first-jpa-application/index.md

 7. Now, create a model or an entity class called Person (Person.java) in com.company package.

 Model/Entity: A class in java is considered as a simple pojo class.
 But, when the class is associated or connect with database or treated as persistent class then it is called an Entity.
-Note: You must annotate your pojo class by @Entity annotaion or provide metadata in orm.xml file when your class is a persistent class and it must have primary key (id) annotated by @Id annotaion.
+Note: You must annotate your pojo class by @Entity annotaion or provide metadata in orm.xml file when your class is a persistent class and it must have primary key (id) annotated by @Id annotation.
 A persistent class is nothing but the name of a database table.

 <Code code={`